openstack/tacker/doc/source/devref/mistral_workflows_usage_guide.rst

 VNF resource deletion with std.delete_vnf workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Update the vnf_id from the output of above exection in delete_vnf.json
+Update the vnf_id from the output of above execution in delete_vnf.json

 Create new execution for VNF deletion.